luke-keaweb/archway/README.md

 ## Setup Instructions

-* Clone this project into a folder on your server (eg /var/www/archway)
+* Decide where this project will reside on your server (eg /var/www/archway)
+* Clone the code with 'git clone https://github.com/luke-keaweb/archway.git' ** By default the project will be placed into a folder /archway, relative to the current directory
 * Run 'composer update' inside the folder
 * Set /public as the document root in Apache
+** (for example, the full document root path would be /var/www/archway)
-* Download SQL file from https://archway.howison.co.nz/db/archway.sql and import it into a local MySQL database
+* Download the SQL file from https://archway.howison.co.nz/db/archway.sql and import it into a local MySQL database.
+Take note of the MySQL user, password and database name.
-* Copy .env.example as .env and add local environment details (domain, MySQl connection details)
+* Copy .env.example as .env and add local environment details (eg the domain, MySQl details as per the previous point)
 * Test if it's working!

 ## Files and permissions